11 Weird Tricks That Really Do Help You Go to Sleep

 Cuddle up with a weighted blanket

 Swaddling babies is as old as time.
 Wrapping a baby snug in a blanket mimics the security and comfort of the womb, and helps babies fall asleep.
 A similar principle can apply for adults.
 We all know a snuggly blanket and a calming bedroom are sleep-inducing, but according to studies, a weighted blanket may help those who suffer from more than the occasional sleepless night.
-When certain points on the body are stimulated by touch (or a weighted blanket), this type of deep-touch therapy promotes sleep by causing the brain to release serotonin, which regulates sleep.
-Learn the important things the bedrooms of good sleepers all have in common.
+When certain points on the body are stimulated by touch, this type of deep-touch therapy promotes sleep by causing the brain to release serotonin, which regulates sleep.
+Curious as to what it’s like?
+Here’s one woman’s review of using a Bearaby weighted blanket.

 - Cruikshank, Tiffany, Founder, Yoga Medicine.